Wildlander-mod/Support/Docs/Enemy.md

 - Per point of armor penetration will bypass 1% of the target's armor rating with ranged attacks and melee power attacks.
 Standard melee attacks will bypass 0.5% of the target's armor rating per point of armor penetration.
 The maximum which can be bypassed at most 80% of the target's armor rating.

 - In ranged combat the ammunition used plays a key role for armor penetration.
+You can see the arrow guide [here](https://docs.google.com/spreadsheets/d/1Xp1LE79R4uHC2yP7KkA2p1sS-l_TkaRAQfdHV4t0aOM/edit#gid=0)

 ## Diseases